paytm/paytm-customuisdk-cordova/README.md

 But for now use below process to add ionic wapper

-Take checkout from below git command out from your cordova project directory
+Take checkout from below git command out from your ionic project directory (branch customui-sdk)
  - git clone -b 'customui-sdk' https://github.com/paytm/ionic-native.git
  - cd ionic-native
  - npm i
  - npm run build

 The dist directory will contain a sub directory _@ionic-native_ with all the packages compiled in there.
 Copy the package(custom-uisdk) to your app's _node_modules_ under the _@ionic-native_ directory.
-   For example: `cp -r ../ionic-native/dist/@ionic-native/plugins/custom-uisdk node_modules/@ionic-native`.
+   For example: Run this command from ionic project `cp -r ../ionic-native/dist/@ionic-native/plugins/custom-uisdk node_modules/@ionic-native`.
 Change the path of directories as per your project structure.

 ## Usage: